nansencenter/sea_ice_type_cnn_training/README.md

 As an example for the case of building data from **/fold1** folder and store them in **/fold2** folder with nersc noise calculation and having window size and stride of **400**, the command below is used:

 `python data_builder.py /fold1 -o /fold2 -n nersc_ -w 400 -s 400`

+# Execut the tensorflow training
+After building the data, you can train the tensorflow model with those `.npz` files as the result of data building calculation.
+To do this, run the script `keras_script.py` by setting the address of output folder from pervious calcultion (data building) to the `mypath` variable in the script.

+If you want to run the training with scenes that are belong to a specific season of the year(spring,summer,etc), then you can set `beginning_day_of_year` and `ending_day_of_year` variable in the script in order to make use of the files that are only belong to the period of year between these two numbers.
+These two numbers are start and end day count from the begning of the year for reading data between them.